 A keen interest was held by the members in the training and equipment of the Regiment and its members.

-With the outbreak of World War II, the Patricia Clubs saw the Regiment off to Europe.
+With the outbreak of the Second World War, the Patricia Clubs saw the Regiment off to Europe.
 This included the sons of Patricia veterans of the Great War, who now wore the red and white shoulder flash of the Regiment.

 In Windsor Ontario on August 31st 1942 the Patricia Clubs became more official, instituting an official uniform for the Association, and began to raise funds for the war effort and the Regiment to helping to provide better aid to wounded Patricia’s returning home.